Practical Adversarial Attacks on Stochastic Bandits via Fake Data Injection: Additional Experiments

 \subsection{Attacks on Thompson Sampling}

 We evaluate our attack strategies in a simulated environment using synthetic data.
 Specifically, we consider a multi-armed bandit setting with $K = 10$ arms, whose mean rewards follow a descending sequence $\{0.9, 0.85, \ldots, 0.45\}$ to ensure clear arm differentiation.
-We compare the performance of three attack methods—single injection, SBI, and PBI—against a Thompson Sampling learner.
+We compare the performance of three attack methods (LI, SBI, and PBI) against a Thompson Sampling learner.
 The time horizon is set to $T = 100{,}000$ steps, and the per-round injection cap for PBI is fixed at $f = 10$.
 To understand the trade-off between attack cost and effectiveness, we systematically vary both the confidence parameter $\delta_0$ and the time horizon $T$.

 \Cref{fig:2a} illustrates how the average total attack cost varies with the confidence parameter~$\delta_0$.
 As~$\delta_0$ increases, the statistical threshold for suppressing non-target arms becomes more lenient, resulting in significantly fewer fake data injections.
-Consequently, both the SBI and PBI strategies exhibit a marked reduction in cost, while the Single Injection maintains a consistently low cost due to its one-shot nature. \Cref{fig:2b} examines the total attack cost as a function of the time horizon~$T$.
+Consequently, both the SBI and PBI strategies exhibit a marked reduction in cost, while the Single Injection strategy maintains a consistently low cost due to its one-shot nature. \Cref{fig:2b} examines the total attack cost as a function of the time horizon~$T$.
 The cost of SBI continues to grow with~$T$, whereas PBI flattens out, highlighting its efficiency in long-term scenarios.
-As expected, the Single Injection strategy incurs the lowest cost overall. \Cref{fig:2c} tracks the target arm selection ratio over time.
+As expected, the LI strategy incurs the lowest cost overall. \Cref{fig:2c} tracks the target arm selection ratio over time.
 All three strategies successfully induce the learner to select the target arm in over $95\%$ of rounds after approximately 20{,}000 steps and maintain this dominance throughout the remaining horizon.
-These results confirm that all proposed strategies are effective in attacking Thompson sampling, with PBI offering a favorable balance between cost and control.
+Similar to UCB, the heuristic strategy employs at least the same attack frequency as PBI and incurs higher attack costs, yet it still fails.
+These results confirm that all proposed strategies are effective against Thompson Sampling, with PBI offering a favorable balance between cost and control.